NathanVaughn/blog.nathanv.me/content/posts/fk-7000p-cleaning/index.md

 1. The box says "Windows, OS/2 Ready".
 OS/2 was publicly announced and released in 1987.
    The first version of Windows was released in 1985.
 We'll come back to this.
 2. The box also uses the phrase "Super Spacesaver".
-Generally, the "Spacesacer" term is used for keyboards without a numpad, such as the "[IBM Space Saving Keyboard](https://deskthority.net/wiki/IBM_Space_Saving_Keyboard)".
+Generally, the "Spacesaver" term is used for keyboards without a numpad, such as the "[IBM Space Saving Keyboard](https://deskthority.net/wiki/IBM_Space_Saving_Keyboard)".
    This keyboard clearly has a numpad, and I'm not really sure what space they're claiming to save.
 3. This keyboard was manufactured by
    [Focus Electronic](https://deskthority.net/wiki/Focus_Electronic).
-   However, there is no branding on the box or keyboard exterior with the "Focus" name, only their "Key Track" branding.
-The closest thing to a brand name anywhere is the "FK" prefix on the model number.
+   However, there is no branding on the box with the "Focus" name, only their "Key Track" branding.
+The closest thing to a brand name anywhere is the "FK" prefix on the model number, or on the sticker on the bottom of the bottom of the keyboard.

 ## Keyboard